 If you are not comfortable contacting the AFP, you can contact Red Cross for advice.

 If you are not eligible for this program we might be able to help by referring you to other Red Cross support or community support organisations.

-For more information about whether you qualify for this program please send us a message using the contact details below.
+For more information about whether you qualify for this program please get in touch using the contact details below.